-In a custodial wallet, such as Strike or Chivo, the user actually owns dollars.
+I don’t think there is an industry standard term for this yet: there is a particular breed of custodial wallet, such as Strike and Chivo, where the user actually owns dollars.
 These wallets use Bitcoin and Lightning as payment rails, but hold dollars on behalf of the user.
 The user has access to the global monetary networks that are Bitcoin and Lightning, but is guaranteed a stable amount of dollars.

 When transacting with these types of wallets, getting the invoice amount precise is more beneficial.
 When a user creates a $5 invoice with Strike, the user is literally requesting 5 dollars, not $5 worth of bitcoin.
 If the BTC/USD price goes down while a Strike user is invoicing somebody for $5, then they may only end up with $4.17.

-Bitcoin price volatility in Lightning invoices is not a significant problem in non-custodial wallets
+Bitcoin price volatility in Lightning invoices is not a significant problem in wallets denominated in BTC

 Now consider the same situation with a non-custodial wallet, in which the user maintains strictly bitcoin.